xcore/proj_xmp64/README.rst

 Repo Overview
 =============

-This repo contains a set of test programs for hte XMP-64, and some programs that demonstrate its functionality.
+This repo contains a set of test programs for the XMP-64, and some programs that demonstrate its functionality.
 It also contains some documentation on the XMP-64.

 Known Issues
 ============

-* XMP-64 file is tool specific.
+* The XK-XMP-64.xn file is tool-version specific.

 Required Repositories
 ================